How Much Does It Cost to Repair Frozen Pipes?

 Frozen pipe repair costs

 You can expect to pay between $150 and $5,000 for frozen pipe repairs.
-The average cost is typically around $500, but costs vary depending on the type of pipe and labor.
-The plumber may just thaw your pipe if it is frozen but not burst.
-If it’s leaking, it may cost more to repair.
+The average cost is typically around $500, but prices vary depending on the type of pipe, extent of damage and labor costs.
 The price also depends on the location of the frozen pipes.
 If they are underground or in water due to leaks, pumping and excavation fees may cost closer to $5,000.

 Frozen pipe repair costs by type